Quasi-asymptotically conical Calabi-Yau manifolds: Manifolds with fibred corners coming from Sasaki-Einstein orbifolds

 \begin{example} Let $(D,g_D)$ be a Kähler-Einstein Fano orbifold of complex dimension $n$ and assume that $D$ admits a local product (Kähler) crepant resolution $\hD$.
 This automatically implies that the total space $K_{\hD}$ of the canonical line bundle of $\hD$ is a local product (Kähler) crepant resolution of $K_D$ and that the following diagram commutes,

 where the vertical maps are the canonical projections and the horizontal maps are the blow-down maps of the local product resolutions.
 Thus, in this setting, we can take $X=K_D$ and the Calabi-Yau cone $C=K_D\setminus D$ with Kähler metric given by \eqref{cr.2}. \end{example} \begin{remark} In the previous example, we could for instance take $D=\bbC\bbP^n/\Gamma$ with $\Gamma\subset \SU(n+1)$ a finite subgroup.
 In this case, the Fubini-Study metric descends to a Kähler-Einstein metric $g_D$ on $D$.
-On the other hand, $D$ does not always admit a local product Kähler crepant resolution, but in many cases it does.
+On the other hand, $D$ does not always admit a local product Kähler crepant resolution, but in some cases it does, for instance in Example~\ref{ap.3} in the appendix or when $n=2$ and $\Gamma\subset \SU(3)$ is the subgroup generated by the diagonal matrix with diagonal entries given by $e^{\frac{2\pi i}3}, e^{-\frac{2\pi i}3}$ and $1$.
 We could also take $D$ to be a Kähler-Einstein log del Pezzo surface with canonical singularities of degree at most $4$; see \cite{OSS2016} for examples.
 According to \cite[p.165]{OSS2016}, $D$ then has only singularities of type $D_4$ and $A_k$ for $k\le 7$, so automatically admits a local product Kähler crepant resolution by proceeding as in \cite{Kronheimer1989}.
 Finally, notice that if $(D_1,g_{D_1})$ and $(D_2,g_{D_2})$ are two examples of Kähler-Einstein Fano orbifolds admitting local product Kähler crepant resolutions, then after scaling the metrics, we can assume without loss of generality that $\Ric(g_{D_i})= g_{D_i}$ for $i=1,\,2$, so that the Cartesian product $(D_1\times D_2, g_{D_1}\times g_{D_2})$ is another example of a Kähler-Einstein Fano orbifold admitting a local Kähler crepant resolution. \end{remark}

 To describe the natural compactification of $\hX$, observe first that we can compactify $X$ into an orbifold with boundary $X_{\sc}$ such that the biholomorphism \eqref{bih.1} extends to a diffeomorphism